 - Screen printing

-Year 11 – New specification from 2018 Art and design Textiles (AQA)
+Year 11 – Art and design Textiles (AQA)

 Homework is set on a weekly basis to consolidate classroom teaching and to allow students to focus their ideas.
 This is carefully tracked and monitored.

-The Textiles Department has an open-door policy and is open during most break and lunchtimes for all students to access all facilities and for one-to-one discussion and support.
+The Textiles Department has an open-door policy and is open during most break times for all students to access all facilities and for one-to-one discussion and support.
 Times at the end of school can also be arranged for individual or group learning.